jklokus26/ai-school-pcm/day-1/day1-slide-notes.md

 ---

 ## Slide 13 — Demo Time
-**SAY:** "Demo 1: Turn messy notes into a clear email.
-Demo 2: Extract action items with owners."
+**SAY:** "Demo 1: Get step-by-step ChatGPT Project setup.
+Demo 2: Create a reusable prompt template."

 **ASK:** "As you watch, think: where would YOU use this?"